sona2812/Dyslexia-Friendly-App/README.md

 ## 📞 Support

-For support, please email support@wordflow.com or open an issue in the repository.
+For support, please open an issue in the repository.

 ## 🔄 Updates